Jessie J: 2019–present: Don't Tease Me with a Good Time

-In 2021, Jessie J released a new single "I Want Love", which was followed by a diagnosis of Ménière's disease and an unrelated miscarriage.
+She then began working on a new music project, with original songs and a new album, which led in June 2021 to the release of her new single "I Want Love" from the new project.
+With new music videos and singles in the works, as she revealed in 2025 when "Living my best life" was released, in the same month Jessie J revealed receiving a diagnosis of Ménière's disease and an unrelated miscarriage.
+All new music was postponed or withdrawn from release.

 During an interview on Steven Bartlett's podcast Diary of a CEO on 2 May 2022, Jessie J revealed that her sixth album was recorded but she had decided to scrap it entirely after deciding that it "did not feel right".
 She also revealed that her label was supportive of the decision and supported her to start re-recording the album in April 2022.
 In terms of previously recorded music, Jessie J elaborated that some of the songs could be re-recorded, scrapped or allocated elsewhere but she was not sure if they would appear on the album.
 Jessie J also revealed that she had parted ways with her sixth manager, sensing that she needed a new internal team.

 Later in September 2023, she revealed that she had departed Republic Records after 17 years.
 In a post on her Instagram Jessie J said that there was no animosity, and that "I have to just be honest with who I am and what I want from my career now and how I feel – and being signed just doesn't sit with that now", confirming she is not signed to a major label anymore.

-On September 17, 2025, Jessie J announced her sixth studio album Don't Tease Me with a Good Time, to be released on November 28, 2025.
+In April 2025, Jessie J released "No Secrets", inspired by her loss and trauma, followed later by "Living My Best Life", the latter coming from her original album in 2021 and previewed with a live version during some gigs in 2022 and 2023.
+In June 2025, she revealed having breast cancer, while at the same time she announced she would keep on promoting new music with live performances and interviews, such as Summertime Ball 2025 and Rock in Rio.
+On 17 September 2025, she announced her sixth studio album Don't Tease Me with a Good Time, to be released on 28 November.